hadoopTrainingDc/hadoopHASetup/readme.md

 This document assumes that you already have clean CentOS 7 installed onto nodes.
 At least, we have :))

+Before we start:

+- add all SSH keys you need to _user.sh_ script
+- change IPs so they match yours

 1\.
-Create user for cluster management by executing command on each node:
+Create user for cluster management by executing command on each node.

 `~# curl -sL https://raw.githubusercontent.com/hadoopTrainingDc/hadoopHASetup/master/user.sh | bash`